-The last time it happened a superior court judge apologized.
+The last time it happened a Superior Court Justice apologized.

 “I am very sorry that the system has let you down,” said Ontario Superior Court Justice Julianne Parfett last November to the mother of the deceased after she threw out a first-degree murder case against former Canadian Forces soldier Adam Picard because of excessive delays.
 Picard was charged for the June 2012 killing of Fouad Nayel, a 28-year old construction worker who had been missing for five months.
 Picard was arrested less than a month after Nayel’s badly decomposed body was found in the woods.